Echo (Iru song): At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
-Georgia has been placed into the second semi-final, to be held on 11 May 2023, and has been scheduled to perform in the second half of the show.
+Georgia was placed into the second semi-final, which was held on 11 May 2023, performed in the second half of the show.

+Iru's Eurovision performance featured Iru wearing a white dress and Iru making "psychotic moments" with her face, which according to Iru was to display numerous traits, including love, passion, and sass.
+In the second semi-final, "Echo" would garner a 12th place finish with 33 points, failing to qualify for the grand final.